stroiman/nvim-config/README.md

 ## Plugins

-Watching the two videos will give
+Watching the two videos will give a good idea about what is setup here, so I will not go into that in details. but I will describe the 'other' plugins I use.

 ### [Projectionist](https://github.com/tpope/vim-projectionist) by Tim Pope.